pollysiegel/jammming/README.md

 The app is deployed at http://coda.surge.sh.
 Although the course is over, I am still working on enhancing the app/fixing bugs, and continue to push out changes from time to time.

 ## Jammming Feature Extension -- Final Capstone Project
--- Spec can be downloaded from the repository as a PDF: https://github.com/pollysiegel/jammming/blob/master/jammming-feature-request-polly-siegel.pdf
+-- Spec can be downloaded from the repository as a PDF (please download it rather than reading it within github, because some of the links won't work within github): https://github.com/pollysiegel/jammming/blob/master/jammming-feature-request-polly-siegel.pdf

 # Notes on the project